If you recently made a last will and testament, or are in the process of writing one, you might be wondering: What is Probate and why is it important?

 The will can also be contested if there are grounds to suspect the deceased person was under the influence of a substance at the time it was written or lacked the mental capacity required to write a will.
 This is especially true for those who are suffering from a major mental disease.

 A will might also be challenged if the deceased person did not completely understand and authorize the contents of the will.
 This is especially true if the deceased had inadequate literacy, a visual disability, a speech impediment, or hearing issues.

 Once the court validates the last will, it will look at whether the executor named in the will is able and willing to serve in their role.
-The probate court may decide that the chosen person is no longer able to serve as an executor.
+The court may decide that the chosen person is no longer able to serve as an executor.
 This may happen if that individual:

 - no longer wishes to perform the role of an executor

 - has since experienced a debilitating injury

 In such situations, the court may deem it necessary to appoint someone else to oversee the repayment of your debts and distribution of your estate among your heirs, according to a last will.

 How much does probate cost?

 How much probate costs depends on the province of residence and the value of the estate.
 Generally, probate costs in Canada can be anywhere between $0 and $1.7% of the value of the deceased’s estate.
 Some provinces waive probate fees or offer a considerable discount for smaller estates.

 For example, in Ontario, estates under $1,000 are not charged a probate fee, while in British Columbia, probate is free for estates under $25,000.